 Our compensation philosophy is designed to align each executive's compensation with our short-term and long-term performance and to provide the compensation and incentives needed to attract, motivate, and retain key executives who are crucial to our long-term success.
-Consistent with this philosophy, a significant portion of the total compensation opportunity for each of our executives is directly related to performance factors that measure our progress against the goals of our strategic and operating plans, as well as our performance against that of our peer companies.
+Consistent with this philosophy, a significant portion of the total compensation opportunity for each of our executives is directly related to performance factors that measure our progress against the goals of our strategic and operating plans.

 The say-on-pay vote is a non-binding vote on the compensation paid to our named executive officers, as described elsewhere in this proxy statement under the heading "EXECUTIVE COMPENSATION," and includes the "Compensation Discussion and Analysis," or "CD&A," tabular disclosure regarding such compensation and accompanying narrative disclosure set forth elsewhere in this proxy statement.
 The Executive Compensation section describes our compensation philosophy and objectives, how we determine executive compensation, the elements of total compensation, and the actual compensation of our named executive officers identified in that section.
-The Compensation Committee and our Board believe that the policies and practices described in the CD&A are effective in implementing our compensation philosophy and objectives and that the compensation of our named executive officers for 2020 reflects and supports those policies and practices.
+The Compensation Committee and our Board believe that the policies and practices described in the CD&A are effective in implementing our compensation philosophy and objectives and that the compensation of our named executive officers for 2021 reflects and supports those policies and practices.

-In accordance with the rules of the SEC, the following resolution, commonly known as a "say-on-pay" vote, is being submitted for a shareholder vote at the 2021 Annual Meeting:
+In accordance with the rules of the SEC, the following resolution, commonly known as a "say-on-pay" vote, is being submitted for a shareholder vote at the 2022 Annual Meeting: